 CSP Coordinating Center - Perry Point, MD

 The CSP Coordinating Center at Perry Point VA Medical Center was established in 1972 after a reorganization of the Central Neuropsychiatric Research Laboratory, the coordinating center for psychiatric cooperative studies.
 Dating back to the 1940s, key historical studies conducted by the coordinating center include a multi-hospital evaluation of prefrontal lobotomy of schizophrenic patients, a series of evaluations on the safety and efficacy of standard antipsychotic drugs, investigations of some of the earliest anti-depressive drugs, and the first large-scale evaluation of lithium carbonate for affective disorders.
 Several other major studies have been done to help patients with substance abuse problems.
-More recently, the Perry Point CSP Coordinating Center completed studies on a range of areas including:
+The Perry Point CSP Coordinating Center completed studies on a range of areas including:

 • Lens implants in cataract patients